sac3g15/CoastSat_noc/README.md

 ## 2. Usage

-An example of how to run the software in a Jupyter Notebook is provided in the repository (`StudyArea_shoreline.ipyNote:`).
+An example of how to run the software in a Jupyter Notebook is provided in the repository (`Coastsat_noc_example.ipyNote:`).
 To run this, first activate your `coastsat` environment with `conda activate coastsat` (if not already active), and then type:

 ```
 jupyter notebook
 ```

 A web browser window will open.
-Point to the directory where you downloaded this repository and click on `StudyArea_shoreline.ipyNote:`.
+Point to the directory where you downloaded this repository and click on `Coastsat_noc_example.ipyNote:`.

 A Jupyter Notebook combines formatted text and code.
 To run the code, place your cursor inside the first of the code section and click on the `run cell` button and progress forward, pause at the second code block (in grey)